Drowbe/coffee-pub-squire/README.md

 ## Features

 - Quick access to spells, weapons, and character information
-- Sliding tray interface that can be positioned at the bottom, left, or right of the screen
+- Sliding tray interface that automatically appears on the left side of the screen
+- Automatic character detection on client load
-- Spell management with spell slot tracking
+- Spell management with spell slot tracking and prepared spell filtering
-- Weapon management with ammunition tracking
+- Weapon management with equipped weapon filtering
+- Favorites system for quick access to commonly used items
-- Character info panel with HP, ability scores, and resource tracking
+- Character info panel with HP tracking and ability score rolls
 - Customizable themes and layout
 - Integration with Coffee Pub Blacksmith API